StAndrewsCollege/2324-tej3m-5-e-0-sprint0-AustinGao6/README.md

 ### Testing and Critique

-This is my first prototype, the tower to stand and seems solid, but
+This is my first prototype, the tower stands and seems solid, but cutting a little cut and attaching another prism on top proved to be more difficult because the prisms are really skinny.

 ![20240124_200925](https://github.com/StAndrewsCollege/2324-tej3m-5-e-0-sprint0-AustinGao6/assets/156111679/a060cb62-5eb0-43d9-84a2-0e52d0091be7)